Senuna: Inscriptions

 "To the goddess Senua[.....]
 Firmanus [.....] willingly fulfilled his vow."

 Another inscription found on a votive offering of jewellery was left by a man named Servandus of Spain:

 "Servandus Hispani willingly fulfilled his vow to the goddess".

 Iconography

 The silver figurine portrays Senuna as a graceful woman with hair coiled in a bun.
-The breast and face of the goddess rotted away in the soil centuries ago.
+The breast and face of the goddess have corroded away.
 Her arms have been reconstructed with pieces (No. A2 & A3) from the Ashwell-hoard.
 She appears to have been holding some ears of corn in her right hand and a phiale or placenta (a sacrificial cake) in her left hand.
 She is believed to have been originally positioned on a pedestal (No. A1a) bearing the inscription: d(eae) Senun(a)e Flavia Cunoris v(otum) s(olvens) l(ibens) m(erito).

 At least twelve of the votive plaques show classical images of Minerva, with spear, shield and owl; the five of these that carried an inscription were dedicated to Senuna rather than Minerva.